* representative output, MacBook Pro M2, default settings

 Long-term archive

-Years of phone footage, condensed.
+Years of phone photos and footage, condensed.
 Looks the same, takes a tenth of the space.

 Email / iMessage